 Next in the model is the blind area or the blindspot.
 This categorizes the information that the person is oblivious to.
 However, people around him or her might have noticed.
 The best example of this is constant shaking of legs, poor eye contact during meetings/presentations, etc.

-Details, knowledge, and data in this window can be very beneficial to conduct a 360-degree feedback approach.
+Details, knowledge, and data in this window can be very beneficial to conduct 360-degree feedback in an organization’s performance management system.
 As the person is unaware, he can ask others to share reviews about himself, thereby taking feedback.
 This is how the window can be reduced effectively.

 Johari Window can be a great way to improve teamwork, especially if you have any new recruits.